cyclus/cyclus.github.com/source/module/cycpp.rst

 1. **Annotation directives** and
 2. **Code generation directives**.

-The annotation directives allow you specify information and metadata (documentaion, default values, maximum shape sizes, etc) about your agents.
-The code generation directives replace themselves with C++ code inside of the agents based on the annotations provided. *The use of these directives is entirely optional.*  However, in their absence you must implement the cooresponding agent API yourself.
+The annotation directives allow you specify information and metadata (documentation, default values, maximum shape sizes, etc.) about your agents.
+The code generation directives replace themselves with C++ code inside of the agents based on the annotations provided. *The use of these directives is entirely optional.*  However, in their absence you must implement the corresponding agent API yourself.

 Annotation Directives
 -----------------------

 |Cyclus| agents are based on the notion of **state variables**.
-These are memeber
+These are
-variables of your agents whose values (should) fully determine the state of the your agent at any time step.
-State variables are important because they are what is written to and read from the database, they may be specified in the input file and have an associated schema, and define the public interface for the agent.
+member variables of your agents whose values (should) fully determine the state of the your agent at any time step.
+State variables are important because they are what is written to and read from the database, they may be specified in the input file and have an associated schema, and they define the public interface for the agent.

 Thus, the most important annotation directive is the **state variable directive**.
-This must be written within the agent's class declaration and applies to the next member variable declartion that it sees.
-This directive not only defines the annotations for a variable but also declares it as being a state variable.
+This must be written within the agent's class declaration and applies to the next member variable declaration that it sees.
+This directive not only defines the annotations for a variable, but also declares it as being a state variable.
 It has the following signature:

 **State variable annotation signature:**